-We all want to build a society which will enable fruitful life also for our children.
+We all want to build a society which will enable our children to prosper.

-As the complexity and urgency of many sustainability problems increase, we can no longer think about our investment needs only as a specific technical product which has a great performance.
+As the complexity and urgency of many sustainability problems increase, we can no longer think about our investment needs only in terms of technical products with great performance.

 In every investment decision, a growing need to contribute more effectively to sustainability challenges has to be taken into account.

-Climate warming, weakening air quality, water pollution and waste amounts are examples of sustainability challenges faced around the world today.
-Sometimes traditional technologies offer the best solutions but also the integration of novel solutions to complex environmental problems are needed.
+Climate warming, weakening air quality, water pollution and waste are examples of current global sustainability challenges.
+Sometimes traditional technologies offer the best solutions, but we also need to integrate novel solutions with complex environmental problems.

 Solutions to these global challenges, such as environmental sustainability, call for systems thinking.
-It is increasingly required to understand the context in which the product is going to operate, whether that relates to the need to reduce emissions, use less oil-based fuel or water, disassembly at the end of its life or marketing in a region which taxes based on a footprint.
+We need to understand the context in which a product is going to operate and whether it relates to the need to reduce emissions, use less oil-based fuel or water, end-of-life disassembly, or marketing in a region which taxes based on a footprint.

 By understanding the broader context in which the challenges lie, we are able to identify more sustainable solutions.

-In this programme you will learn to identify the challenges of sustainability and view them in a multidisciplinary way, producing solutions, which cover all of the aspects of sustainability on a wide range in the society.
+In this programme, you will learn to identify the challenges of sustainability and view them in a multidisciplinary way, producing solutions which cover all of the aspects of sustainability in society.

-Your studies will be focused on industrial and corporate processes and practices, so you will acquire knowledge and skill sets to bring sustainability solutions to corporate and government sectors.
+Your studies will focus on industrial and corporate processes and practices, enabling you to acquire knowledge and skills to introduce sustainability solutions to the corporate and government sectors.

 Intended Learning Outcomes

-After having completed the programme, you will learn to manage environmental issues in a way that profits business and the environment and to utilise life cycle modelling and make sustainable decisions in demanding situations.
+After having completed the programme, you will learn to manage environmental issues in a way that profits business and the environment, to utilise life cycle modelling and to make sustainable decisions in demanding situations.

 You will learn to recognise the opportunities offered by new technological innovations to promote sustainable development.

-- be able to identify the most important environmental impacts of products and processes and their significance for business
+- recognise the most significant environmental impacts of products and processes and their importance in terms of business;

-- be able to analyse how competitive in terms of environmental impacts and costs a given technology, product or service is in different operating environments
+- be able to analyse how competitive in terms of environmental impacts and costs a certain technology, product or service is in different operating environments;

-- be able to recognise the environmental impacts of industrial, service, community and primary sector processes and systems and evaluate the technical possibilities to minimise them
+- be able to assess the technical possibilities of industrial, service, community, and primary production processes and systems to minimise environmental impacts;

-- be able to explain the complex interdependencies of local and global environmental problems
+- be able to explain the complex interdependencies of both local and global environmental problems,

-- be able to apply theories and the most recent scientific knowledge to solve problems with environmental aspects
+- be able to apply theories and the most recent scientific knowledge to solve problems involving environmental aspects;

-- be able to act as an environmental expert in different decision-making situations of a business and to produce and convey information to support different stakeholders in environmental-related decision-making
+- be able to work as an environmental expert in a range of decision-making situations and produce and convey information to support stakeholders in environmental decision-making;

-- be able to assimilate and innovate new technological solutions to develop the environmental sector
+- be able to adopt and innovate new technical solutions to develop the environmental sector;